-Decreased chromium levels only occurs in people who receive all of their nutrition by vein (total parenteral nutrition or TPN) and do not get enough chromium.
+Decreased chromium level only occurs in people who receive all of their nutrition by vein (total parenteral nutrition or TPN) and do not get enough chromium.

 Test results may be altered if the sample is collected in a metal tube.

 National Institutes of Health.
 Chromium.
-Dietary Supplement Fact Sheet.
-Available at: http://ods.od.nih.gov/factsheets/chromium/ Accessed April 23, 2013.
+Dietary Supplement Fact Sheet. ods.od.nih.gov/factsheets/chromium.
+Accessed June 23, 2015.